peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/ebs.md

 * Migrating an EBS volume across AZ means first backing it up (snapshot), then recreating it in the other AZ
 * EBS backups use IO and you shouldn’t run them while your application is handling a lot of traffic
 * Root EBS Volumes of instances get terminated by default if the EC2 instance gets terminated.
 (You can disable that)
+* If you want to change the Delete on termination flag on a running instance, you need to use the command line/CLI
 * In some cases, it's better to externalize your RDS database so that it won't get deleted when you delete your elastic beanstalk enviornment
 * Elastic Beanstalk relies on CloudFormation